 Prerequisites: Students looking to explore a career in engineering, science, technology, and especially their crosscutting, innovative disciplines are encouraged to apply for this program.
 Applications will be selected based on GPA, science/tech/engineering/math related activities, student response questions, and teacher reference forms.
+Applications will be selected based on GPA, science/tech/engineering/math related activities, student response questions, teacher reference forms, and communication skills (telephone interviews may be carried out to evaluate communication skills

 Please note: Online applications must be submitted before supplemental information can be received.
 Supplemental information including recommendation letters, transcripts, etc. can be copies, we do not need originals.